sdclibbery/tradr/README.md

 x Extract bot boilerplate
 x create help text
 x Bot for reporting account balances
+* Need to tidy up log then exit pattern by adding that functionality to the Logger
+* Also have standard functions like dp2 available without redefinition
+* Catch promise rejections on all the actual bot functions - move more boilerplate into framework...
-* Bot for reporting and open orders
+* Bot for reporting open orders
 * Bots for making simple transactions with exit orders
 * Bots for making simple, single transactions
 * Get rounding values from the product info, dont hardcode